 4. Create and distribute engaging internal content

-However, many organizations still don’t have the access to the right tools and employee apps that enable them to get the most of their advocacy programs.
+However, many organisations still lack access to the right tools and https://blog.haiilo.com/blog/employee-app-definition-and-top-reasons-why-your-workplace-needs-one/employee apps that make it easy to distribute, personalise, and measure advocacy content at scale.

 5. Reach the right audiences